 In our list of spiritual axioms, we have one that applies here, the duck principle.
-If it walks like a duck and has webbed feet like a duck and quacks like a duck — it’s a duck by any other name.
+If it walks like a duck, has webbed feet like a duck, and quacks like a duck — it’s a duck by any other name.

 Could the same thing be happening here?
-What if Emotional Intelligence Tactics (EI) are the result of this kind of rebranding effort.
-Let’s take a look at where EI came from, then we’ll also provide a better alternative called, self-awareness practices.
+What if Emotional Intelligence Tactics (EI) result from this rebranding effort?
+Let’s look at EI’s origins; then, we’ll also provide a better alternative called self-awareness practices.

 The Effects of Psychological Manipulation

-Our society has laws which prohibit dishonest, disingenuous, deceitful practices.
-Methods which manipulate others for personal gain violate the basic tenets of trust, they encourage other dishonest behavior undermining the fabric of society.
+Our society has laws that prohibit dishonest, disingenuous, deceitful practices.
+Methods that manipulate others for personal gain violate the basic tenets of trust; they encourage other dishonest behavior undermining the fabric of society.
 Even if these tactics are effective, they are harmful.

-When you rationalize deception are on a slippery slope because this type of thinking is actually addictive.
+When you rationalize deception are on a slippery slope because this type of thinking is addictive.
 It gives you an emotional high.
-When you lie, get and away with something, it makes you feel good; it produces elation and euphoria.
+When you lie get and away with something, it makes you feel good; it produces joy and euphoria.
 The more you learn to deceive, the more you will use them, which leads to other destructive behaviors.

-Psychological manipulation (PM) or Cognitive Deception Tactics are a set of social influencing skills based on deception and exploitation, these tactics fall into three areas.
+Psychological manipulation (PM) or Cognitive Deception Tactics are social influencing skills based on deception and exploitation; these tactics fall into three areas.